-^{9.} Since there is no consensus on this paragraph, the Chair has recorded proposals made by member states and by the Indigenous Caucus.
+^{7.} Since there was no consensus on this paragraph at the Eleventh Meeting of Negotiations, the Chair has recorded proposals made by member states and by the Indigenous Caucus.
 Various delegations of member states have requested bracketing the words "territories" and "resources".
 In addition, a part of this paragraph will be considered when reviewing the chapter on General Provisions.

-- 3. Indigenous peoples have a right to [prior information and consultation on] [their free, prior and informed consent on] measures and actions which may [significantly] affect the environment in indigenous lands [and territories].
-10/ - 3.
+- 3. Indigenous peoples have a right to [prior information and consultation on] [their free, prior and informed consent on] measures and actions which may [significantly] affect the environment in indigenous lands [and territories].^{8/} - 3.
 (Caucus) Indigenous peoples have the right to their free, prior and informed consent, with respect to measures and actions that may affect the environment in indigenous lands and territories. - 4.
-Indigenous peoples have the right to participate fully and effectively in the formulation, planning, organization and implementation of measures, programs, laws, policies, and any other public [or private] activity that could affect the environment, for the conservation, use and management of their [the] lands [, territories] [and resources].
-It is a superscript of the conservation of the conservatio - 5.
+Indigenous peoples have the right to participate fully and effectively in the formulation, planning, organization and implementation of measures, programs, laws, policies, and any other public [or private] activity that could affect the environment, for the conservation, use and management of their [the] lands [, territories] [and resources].^{9/} - 5.
 Indigenous peoples have the right to technical and financial assistance from their states and from international organizations for the purpose of protecting the environment [, in keeping with the procedures established in the national legislations]. - [6.
 States shall prohibit and punish, with the full and effective participation of indigenous peoples [and their consent], the introduction, abandonment, dispersion, transit, use, or deposit of any harmful substance, including persistent organic contaminants; nuclear, radioactive, chemical, and biological materials, and [genetically modified organisms] that can directly or indirectly affect indigenous communities, lands [, territories] and resources.] - 7.
 Indigenous peoples have the right to create their own protected areas or areas of conservation on their lands [and territories] that shall be recognized, respected, and protected by the state.
 States shall not create protected areas or areas of conservation of any sort on lands [or territories] that indigenous peoples have historically or traditionally used, possessed or occupied or have otherwise acquired, without the free, prior and informed consent of the indigenous peoples affected.
 In the creation of said areas, states shall not [under any circumstances / except under the circumstances set out in Article 25 of this Declaration] require the forced transfer or relocation of indigenous peoples' communities, impose restrictions or inhibit the traditional uses of the land, their way of life, or their means of subsistence.

-^{10.} Since there is no consensus on this paragraph, the Chair has recorded proposals made by member states and by the Indigenous Caucus.
+^{8.} Since there was no consensus on this paragraph at the Eleventh Meeting of Negotiations, the Chair has recorded proposals made by member states and by the Indigenous Caucus.
 The terms "significantly" and "prior, free, and informed consent" were the object of special consideration by the Working Group.
 This paragraph will be considered when reviewing the chapter on General Provisions.

-^{11.} This paragraph will be considered when reviewing article XX (2) and the Indigenous Caucus' proposal with respect to article XXII.
+^{9.} At the Eleventh Meeting of Negotiations it was decided that this paragraph would be considered when reviewing Article XX (2) and the Indigenous Caucus' proposal with respect to Article XXII.

-SECTION FOUR: [Organizational and Political Rights]
+SECTION FOUR: Organizational and Political Rights

 Article XIX.
-[Rights of association, assembly, and freedom of expression and thought]
+Rights of association, assembly, and freedom of expression and thought